COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers/README.md

 Now we will go through the Setup Wizard:

-1. Select “Standard” for the Install Type and Click Next
+1. Select “Standard” for the Install Type and click Next
-2. Select the “UI Theme” with your preference and Click Next
+2. Select the “UI Theme” with your preference and click Next
 3. Click Finish